phiresky/backchannel-prediction/README.md

 ### Build Janus

-The Janus speech recognition toolkit (used here for only for extracting pitch data) should be open source by the end of 2017.
+The Janus speech recognition toolkit (used here only for extracting pitch data) should be open source by the end of 2017.

 ```bash
 cd janus